data-8/Gofer-Grader/docs/using.md

    from okgrade import grade
    ```

-3. At various points in the notebook, insert `grading cells`, like:
+3. At various points in the notebook, insert "grading feedback" cells, like:

    ```python
    grade('tests/q1.py')